Colin-Czarnik/RecipeRatingsTextAnalysis/README.md

 ## Data Cleaning and Exploratory Data Analysis

+Our first task with this dataset is to clean the the data, this includes converting strings into numerical features and properly handling null values.
+One important thing is the value of rating.
+With some digging, we found that reviews of 0 are actually people who did not leave a rating on the recipe, leaving only a review.
+A good indicator of this is user 452045 reviewing recipe id 433334: "I'm not rating this because I have not made it but I am suggesting that ... references to adding 12 cups of flour!"
+As can be seen at the start of the text of the review, this user indicated that they were not leaving a rating, yet the rating was listed as a 0.
+This justifies changing all ratings of 0 to NA, as they shouldn't be included as a bad review when they're really neutral.

+Another feature we had to clean is nutrition.
+We want to use the nutritional information as separate features in our model, but they are initially stored in a string that takes the form of a list.
+The first step is to use Regular Expressions to convert this string into a list of floats.
+Each value in this list corresponds to a nutrition information value (either # of calories, or %DV of others).
+The next step is to make each element of this list into its own column, allowing us to use each of them as individual features.
+(will add more on tratment of tags and how we handled imputation)

 ## Framing a Prediction Problem

 Building off our exploratory analysis, our goal is to predict the **average rating** (avg_rating) of a recipe based on various features such as tags attributed to the recipe, preparation time, nutritional information, and user reviews.
 This is a regression problem, as the target variable, avg_rating, is continuous.
 We chose avg_rating as the response variable because it reflects how well a recipe is received by users.
 In contrast, individual **rating** values can vary greatly from user to user.
 Aggregating these ratings into an average allows us to capture a more holistic understanding of how well a recipe stands out.
 Understanding the factors that influence this rating can offer valuable insights into what makes a recipe successful, helping future recommendations and recipe development.